 - Certificate of Physical and human geography by G C Leong is a must book for both prelims and mains for Physical part of Geography.
 It effectively covers most topics from physical world geography which are asked in the prelims.

-- Geography of India by Masjid Hussain– A very comprehensive book for UPSC and other competitive exams .
-A must have book if you want to understand the geography of India from root to tip.
-It details topics in a way that you get the complete understanding by updated info and maps.
+- Geography of India by Masjid Hussain– A very comprehensive book for UPSC and other competitive exams.
+A must-have book if you want to understand the geography of India from root to tip.
+It details topics in a way that you get the complete understanding of updated info and maps.

-- Indian Economy by Ramesh Singh : It is a must read book .
-This covers almost all aspects of economy .
+- Indian Economy by Ramesh Singh: It is a must-read book.
+This covers almost all aspects of the economy .
 It will be useful for prelims.
 Read from the latest edition [ 7th edition ] .
 Apart from it will be helpful for mains also.

-- Environment by Shankar IAS – Must read book for upsc aspirants as many questions are being asked on environment .
+- Environment by Shankar IAS – Must-read book for upsc aspirants as many questions are being asked about the environment .
 But you has to keep in touch with environmental current affairs from THE HINDU.
 Now a days UPSC giving lot of attention is to environmental issues.

 - India Year Book – This book is very helpful to understand the government schemes and plans on various fields ( contents index is provided in the images) . which can be very helpful for exams like UPSC for both prelims and mains point of view.